Magnum Metro Review

 The Metro uses the Das-Kit C7 control and display system, and the controls are mounted on the handlebar next to the left grip.
 This small control unit has four buttons arranged in an intuitive vertical orientation that is easy to reach with the thumb while riding.
 The power button performs the obvious function of turning the power on and off once the power at the battery has been turned on first.
 The + and - buttons are used to increase or decrease the pedal assist level and to scroll through options in the bike's settings.
 The set button is used to change the data displayed in the lower-left data field on the display, and to select options in the bike's settings.
 The throttle is a small paddle located next to the right hand grip and is easy to reach and press with the thumb.

 The display is attached to the handlebar and centered over the stem in an easily visible location.
-Unlike the all-in-one display/control units found on many other models, you don't have to glance off to the side to read this screen while you are riding.
+Unlike the all-in-one display/control units found on some other models, you don't have to glance off to the side to read this screen while you are riding.
 The large 1 5/8 x 3-inch screen has excellent contrast and minimal glare, even in bright light conditions.
 Five data fields show all of the information relevant to your ride.
 In the center of the screen in large numbers is the speed indicator, which shows your current speed while riding.
 The upper right field is the pedal-assist level indicator, which displays your PAS level numerically from 0-6.
 Below that on the lower right side of the screen is the battery indicator that shows the remaining battery charge numerically as the voltage, and graphically with 5 bars that each represent 20% of the capacity.
 The lower left portion of the screen is the distance indicator with four options, odometer, trip 1, trip 2, and elapsed time.
 Pressing the set button scrolls between the data options in the distance indicator field.
 The upper left side of the screen is the current indicator that graphically displays the discharging current with six bars, each of which represents 2 Amps.

 The large 624Wh battery slots into a cutout in the downtube of the frame.
 The battery has its own power button, and it must be turned on independently from the power button on the controls.
 There is also a charge indicator on the battery in the form of 4 LEDs.
 The battery must be locked to the frame, and removing it requires unlocking it with the key.
 The battery can be charged on or off the bike, and Magnum says charging takes an estimated 6.5 hours.
 The battery also features a USB port that can be used to charge devices like a phone or tablet while you are on the go.